grantmacken/glider/docs/as-a-service.md

 You can set the pod to run as a systemd user service.
 A systemd user service is not ran as root but under a login user.
-This will mean the xqerl application server will be available to you when the operating system boots.
+This will mean the xqerl XQuery application server will be available to you when your operating system boots.

 ```
 make service
-reboot

 ```

 After reboot we can now use systemctl to